Matriks404/openSMB2/README.md

 	* When in starting position movement tool mode (`MODE-S`):
 		* Press arrow keys to move starting position pixel-by-pixel.
 		* Press `SHIFT` + arrow keys to move starting position by 16 pixels each time.

+# Debug mode

+You can enable debug mode by pressing `CTRL+D` in the launcher or on the title screen.

+When enabled, the usual debugging info (which is usually displayed when you press `F3` key) will be permanently shown unless you disable this mode.

+You will also gain access to these additional debugging features inside the game:

+* Press `CTRL+A` to ascend the player character.
+* Press `CTRL+D` for the character to die.